Most people take soil for granted. It’s just dirt, right? Well, no. Check out this video on soil and you’ll never see dirt the same way again.

 Regenerative agriculture for healthy soil

-In order to go carbon positive, we’re embracing regenerative agriculture.
+We believe regenerative agriculture is a key part of fighting climate change.
 These farming and grazing practices help rebuild soil organic matter and restore soil biodiversity.
 And we’re all about healthy soil and its carbon-trapping abilities.
 Even our cows have a role to play, breaking up soil as they move around, and providing manure as a fertilizer.

 Organic farming practices are already designed to help keep soil healthy and improve it over time, and we’re intent on improving and expanding these practices for the healthiest soil possible.
 Our farmers use sustainable practices like composting, cover crops, crop rotation and managed grazing to help increase soil health and provide their cows with pasture grass and forage.
 Toxic, persistent pesticides that can linger in soil and contaminate water are strictly prohibited under Organic regulations.